Creeper-pixel/kween-nuker/README.md

 Support: !Kweeper#8053 OR https://discord.gg/aAWygcRd

+# Seting up
+Go to [Discord developer portal](https://discord.dev) and get yourself a bot token go into config.json and edit the lines
+Add your mongourl if you don't add one fakebot won't work [Mongodb](https://cloud.mongodb.com)

 # Note from the dev

 I do not encourge nuking servers and stuff this is for educational purposes only and i am not responsible for any of your actions